suhaybu/sanitizer-bot/PRIVACY.md

 ## Data Storage

-- Server Settings: The Bot stores only server-specific configuration in Redis (sanitizer mode, delete permissions, embed visibility settings)
+- Server Settings: The Bot stores only server-specific configuration in Turso (sanitizer mode, delete permissions, embed visibility settings)
 - Message Processing: All message processing is done in-memory and immediately discarded
 - No Logs: The Bot does not maintain logs of processed messages or user interactions